satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

 ```

 ## Running the Test
-You can simply try the code using the datasets in my paper from [this link](https://www.dropbox.com/sh/afm4lkiz0iu1un3/AACfdKB66wl8iyFtJ4fzynGYa?dl=0).
+You can simply try the code using some datasets in my paper from [this link](https://www.dropbox.com/sh/afm4lkiz0iu1un3/AACfdKB66wl8iyFtJ4fzynGYa?dl=0).

 To run the test, execute `main.py` with the following command: